|Our English Tutors: Experienced and Professional|

 Julie grew up near Atlanta, Georgia.
 Her interest in other languages and countries began at an early age.
 Her mother, a native of Ukraine, was active in the Ukrainian Association of Georgia, where Julie and her brother attended language and culture classes.
 She returned to foreign language study in high school, where she focused on Spanish.

-Her recent travels include trips to Australia, Eastern and Western Europe, the United Kingdom, Iceland, Turkey, and Ecuador, where she completed an intensive Spanish course.
+Her international travels include trips to Australia, Eastern and Western Europe, the United Kingdom, Iceland, Turkey, Ecuador (where she completed an intensive Spanish course), Canada, New Zealand, and the U.S. Western national parks.
 She loves the challenge of developing creative approaches to helping her students succeed, and she strives to make language study an interesting and enjoyable experience for all students, regardless of their age or background.

 M.A.
 Russian Linguistics and Second Language Acquisition, Master of Library Science